Restaurant Guest Surveys 101

 For restaurateurs, surveys are useful in gauging the efficacy of anything from the taste to the aesthetics of your fare.
 Surveys are powerful tools to calculate the effectiveness of your staffing too, namely who is satisfying your patrons and who may struggle.
 Coupled with sales stats, those insights can help inform operators how to best manage their employees, who to bring out to engage with customers, and who may better serve in different roles.

 There are a lot of ways that restaurateurs and operators can employ guest surveys.
-In many instances, surveys are distributed as part of the close out process, as patrons are settling their bill.
-Many kitchen display systems or waitlisting applications can serve as data collection devices as well, which can be used as a compare and contrast against the information you collect.
+In many instances, surveys are distributed as part of the closeout process, as patrons are settling their bill.
+Many kitchen display systems or restaurant reservation systems can serve as data collection devices as well, which can be used as a compare and contrast against the information you collect.

 Using the insights you get from these systems, you can understand how many diners visited, your total sales, and the overall performance of your kitchen, all static figures that you can use to compare against the qualitative data of guest surveys.
 By saving that information, you can set benchmarks to measure your growth and direct your efforts.
 If particular dishes aren’t working out, you can consider menu engineering.
 You can also use your survey feedback to direct your marketing efforts by offering incentives as necessary to increase guest engagement in surveys.